Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/extend/approach.md

 ## z-index scales

-There are two `z-index` scales in Boosted—elements within a component and overlay components.
+There are two `z-index` scales in OUDS Web—elements within a component and overlay components.

 ### Component elements

-- Some components in Boosted are built with overlapping elements to prevent double borders without modifying the `border` property.
+- Some components in OUDS Web are built with overlapping elements to prevent double borders without modifying the `border` property.
 For example, button groups, input groups, and pagination.
 - These components share a standard `z-index` scale of `0` through `3`.
 - `0` is default (initial), `1` is `:hover`, `2` is `:active`/`.active`, and `3` is `:focus`.
 - This approach matches our expectations of highest user priority.
 If an element is focused, it's in view and at the user's attention.
 Active elements are second highest because they indicate state.
 Hover is third highest because it indicates user intent, but nearly _anything_ can be hovered.

 ### Overlay components

-Boosted includes several components that function as an overlay of some kind.
+OUDS Web includes several components that function as an overlay of some kind.
 This includes, in order of highest `z-index`, dropdowns, fixed and sticky navbars, modals, tooltips, and popovers.
 These components have their own `z-index` scale that begins at `1000`.
 This starting number was chosen arbitrarily and serves as a small buffer between our styles and your project's custom styles.

 Each overlay component increases its `z-index` value slightly in such a way that common UI principles allow user focused or hovered elements to remain in view at all times.
 For example, a modal is document blocking (e.g., you cannot take any other action save for the modal's action), so we put that above our navbars.